 If you or your loved ones were ever in a life-threatening situation, would you know what to do in that split second to possibly save your life?
 My team and I met up with Mark Grobbelaar, founder of Woman INpowered (WIP) and after just a few hours, we left feeling physically and mentally stronger.
 Here’s why….

-Women INpowered is an extremely simple, easy to learn, yet devastatingly effective self INpowerment system that has been designed for women to give them the mental and physical ability to make a choice in a threatening situation.
+Women INpowered is a simple, easy to learn, yet effective self INpowerment system that has been designed for men and women to give them the mental and physical ability to make a choice and be proactive in a threatening situation.

 When I met WIP founder, Mark Grobbelaar, he told me that he uses the term INpowerment rather than empowerment because his main aim is to teach women of all ages to believe in themselves and know that they have the inner strength and ability to choose their destiny in any given situation.
 I really resonated with this message, and that’s why my team and I did Mark’s course.